 In 1989, she began studying at Stanford University.
 Two years later, the NCAA put limitations on how long student-athletes could practice.
 Because of her goals and long practice schedules, she renounced her scholarship and left Stanford.
 She briefly attended the University of Texas, Austin, finally finishing her communications degree at the University of Southern California.

 In 1992, she went to Barcelona and earned one gold and one silver medal.
 She continued her dominance over the sport, winning the 400 and 800-meter freestyle events at the U.S. National Championships twelve times…each!
 In 1996, at the Atlanta Olympics games, she was not able to keep up with her historic levels and failed to win any medals.
 However, her moment at that Olympics was not without highlights.
 Evans was one of the people who was given the honor of carrying the Olympic torch during the ceremonies.
 She was the next to last to hold it, handing it off to Muhammad Ali, who lit the cauldron.
 She attempted to come back for the 2012 games in London but failed to make the team.

 21. Abby Wambach – Soccer

-She joined the Washington Freedom after college and continued her unprecedented levels of success with them and the National Team.
-She helped lead the USNT to Olympic gold medals in 2004 and 2012, and a bronze medal in the 2003 and 2007 World Cup, silver medal in 2011, and winning the championship in 2015.
+She joined the Washington Freedom after college and continued her unprecedented levels of success with them and the National Team, and helped lead the USNT to Olympic gold medals in 2004 and 2012, a bronze medal in the 2003 and 2007 World Cup, a silver medal in 2011, and winning the championship in 2015.
 Along with her six US Soccer Female Athlete of the Year awards, Wambach was the all-time leading scorer of international matches, male and female, until early in 2020 when she was passed by Canadian Christine Sinclair.
-She is often referred to as the GOAT, Greatest of All Time, of women’s soccer.
+She is often referred to as the GOAT, the Greatest of All Time, of women’s soccer.
 Pretty reasonable choice!